Enhanced Casimir effect for doped graphene

 One of the advantages of the decomposition \Ref{decomp1} is the absence of the summation over Matsubara frequencies, which permits relatively easy derivation of the limiting cases.
 In particular, in the limit of zero temperature (but not zero chemical potential) we obtain

 with $ x=\frac{2 i \mu- p_4}{v_F \p}$.
-The formulae above are the analogue of the (B2) \cite{Bordag:2015gla} taken at Matsubara frequencies.
-Similar to the results of \cite{Bordag:2015} the representation \Ref{decomp1} with \Ref{Delta Pi} readily permits continuation to the real frequencies, and thus can be applied for investigation of the optical properties, surface plasmons and other effects in graphene for finite temperature and chemical potential.
+The formulae above are the analogue of the (B2) \cite{Bordag:2015gla} taken at Matsubara frequencies, and one can check that in the appropriate limits they reproduce the results of other authors \cite{Bordag:2009fz,Fialkovsky:2011pu,Gusynin,Pyatkovskiy,Bordag:2015, Bordag:2015gla}.
+Similar to the results of \cite{Bordag:2015}, the representation \Ref{decomp1} with \Ref{Delta Pi} directly permits for continuation to the real frequencies, and thus can be applied for investigation of the optical properties, surface plasmons and other effects in graphene for finite temperature and chemical potential.